ABET 2000 summary for Spring 2007 EE380

 Upon completion of this course the students should demonstrate the ability to:

-1. Understand the levels of software and hardware comprising the Instruction Set Architecture of a computer.
+1. Understand the levels of software and hardware comprising the Instruction Set Architecture (ISA) of a computer

-3. Design the assembly language instruction set of a high performance computer for a particular application environment of the computer.
+(formerly worded as: Design the assembly language instruction set of a high performance computer for a particular application environment of the compute)

-4. Understand how computers perform fixed and floating-point (IEEE 754 format) addition, subtraction, multiplication, and division.
+4. Understand how computers perform integer and floating-point (IEEE 754 format) addition, subtraction, multiplication, and division

-5. Organize, design, and implement at the gate and register level the five functional units (datapath, controller, memory, input, and output ) of a computer.
+5. Organize, design, and implement at the gate and register level the datapath, controller, and memory of a computer

 7. Write and run assembly language programs on a simulator of a designed computer